AlexandreKrantz/webdev-notes/comp303/m6-composition/Command Design Pattern.md

 	- In this design, commands to operate on a `Deck` instance are obtained directly from the `Deck` instance of interest.
 - **Storing of data:** To undo a command, you may want to store some data of the previous state in the command object.
 Like a cache.

-## Example (ChatGPT)
+## Command Example (ChatGPT)
 The Command design pattern is a behavioral design pattern that encapsulates a request as an object, thereby allowing you to parameterize clients with different requests, queue or log requests, and support undoable operations.

-In the Command pattern, there are four main participants:
+Four main elements of the command pattern:
 1. The Command: This is an interface that defines the `execute()` method, which encapsulates the operation to be performed.
 2. The Concrete Command: This is a class that implements the Command interface and contains the implementation for the `execute()` method.
 3. The Invoker: This is a class that requests the command to be executed.
 4. The Receiver: This is a class that performs the actual work when the command is executed.

-Here's an example of how the Command pattern might be implemented in Java:
+Example of how the command pattern might be implemented in Java:
 ```java
 // The Command interface
 public interface Command {